ACCESS-NRI/access-hive.org.au/docs/getting_started/environments.md

 #### Command line and PBS

-When [manually loading the environment from the command line](#manually-load-the-environment) or [within a PBS job](#use-the-environment-within-a-pbs-job), you can load a particular version by explicitly specifying its release year and month (e.g., to load the April 2025 environment, specify `conda/analysis3-25.04`).<br>
+When [manually loading the environment](#manually-load-the-environment) or [within a PBS job](#use-the-environment-within-a-pbs-job), you can load a particular version by explicitly specifying its release year and month (e.g., to load the April 2025 environment, specify `conda/analysis3-25.04`).<br>
-If you do not specify a version (e.g. using `conda/analysis3` rather than `conda/analysis3-YY.MM`) the latest frozen (the previous month's) environment version will be loaded.<br>
+If you do not specify a version (e.g. using `conda/analysis3` rather than `conda/analysis3-YY.MM`) the latest (i.e., previous month's) frozen environment version will be loaded.<br>

 !!! note
-    For rose/cylc, it is not recommended to specify a particular version of the environment (i.e. use `conda/analysis3` and not `conda/analysis3-YY.MM`).
+    For _rose/cylc_ workflows, it is not recommended to specify a particular version of the environment (i.e. use `conda/analysis3` and not `conda/analysis3-YY.MM`).

 #### ARE

-When launching an [ARE Jupyterlab session](#are-jupyterlab), you need only include `conda/analysis3`.
+When launching an [ARE Jupyterlab session](#are-jupyterlab), you only need to include `conda/analysis3`.
 If you would like to specify a particular environment version, you can do so for each notebook by switching kernels inside the ARE instance.

 !!! tip
     The same version naming structure can be applied to the `conda/analysis3-edge` environment.

+## Acknowledgements {: #acknowledgements }

-_These environments, developed and maintained by the CLEX CMS team, have proven very valuable to the community over the years.
-We again applaud and thank the CMS team for implementing this very successful service and supporting it for the whole community._
+These environments, developed and maintained by the CLEX CMS team, have proven very valuable to the community over the years.
+We again applaud and thank the CMS team for implementing this very successful service and supporting it for the whole community.